How to Love Yourself

 Loving yourself is not selfish.
 Loving yourself is the foundation of well being that supports you in your ability to love others.
 Loving yourself means treating yourself with the same kind of compassion, support, encouragement and devotion to your health and genuine best interests that you give to other people.

-What I’m learning is that being a healthy person who is able to give love to others means that you are having a “true love” kind of relationship with yourself first.
-Because if you refuse to love yourself you will be too unwell physically, mentally, and emotionally to be of benefit for others.
+What I’m learning is that being a healthy person who is able to give love to others means that you are practicing self-love first.
+Because if you refuse to love yourself, you will be too unwell physically, mentally, and emotionally to be of benefit for others.

 Note that I just said, “If you refuse to love yourself,” rather than, “If you can’t love yourself.”
 Remember, love is not something you have to feel.
 You just have to do it.
 And that is 100% within your ability, all the time.